 Here’s how you freeze bread pudding:

 - Cool the bread pudding and cover it with plastic wrap.
 Alternatively you can remove the bread pudding into a large freezer bag or Tupperware.

 - Place the bread pudding in the freezer, making sure to leave it flat.

 Once you’ve got the bread pudding in the freezer it should last for 2-3 months.
 That’s pretty darn good!

-You can actually make this an entire day ahead of time, and you have two options when you do so.
+Yes, you can actually make this bread pudding recipe an entire day ahead of time, and you have two options when you do so.